There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 1. Northern Black Racer

-This is the first on our list of types of snakes in New Hampshire.
+This is the first on our list of snake types in New Hampshire.
 The southeastern regions of New Hampshire are home to a population of Northern Black Racers.

-The species is considered to be in the state at an extremely high risk of going extinct, and there are continuous efforts to conserve it.
+The species is considered to be at an extremely high risk of going extinct in the state, and continuous efforts are made to conserve it.

-The length of these impressively slim types of snakes in New Hampshire can reach a stunning 36 to 60 inches (90-155cm).
+These impressively slim snakes can reach a stunning 36 to 60 inches (90-155cm) in length in New Hampshire.

-The species is easily identified by its shiny jet-black body and its distinctive white neck.
+The species is easily identified by its shiny jet-black body and distinctive white neck.

 They have excellent vision and raise their heads to look about to locate their prey before ambushing them.